 When to Stir a Cocktail

-It may seem like a simple technique that you mastered when you were four years old, and it is.
+Stirring may seem like a simple thing that you mastered when you were a kid, and it is.
 However, its purpose in mixology is important and requires a bit more attention.
 When you stir drinks, the goal is to gently combine the ingredients and dissolve enough ice to water down the potent mix.
 This softens the alcohol's flavor, making it more palatable and enjoyable for the drinker, and creates a uniform flavor in the drink.

-The real question is whether a drink should be shaken or stirred.
+Stirring is a gentler mixing technique than shaking.
 There are two times when stirring is generally preferred:

 How to Stir a Drink

 The most important thing to remember is that you don't stir cocktails as if you were mixing a cake batter.
-That would only create a huge mess and splash sticky liquid all over the bar.
+That would only create a huge mess and splash liquid all over the bar.
 Instead keep it slow, smooth, and steady; be patient and go with the flow.

-- Strain the drink into a well-chilled glass appropriate for the cocktail.
+Strain the drink into a well-chilled glass appropriate for the cocktail.

 What Is a Bar Spoon?

-- Bar spoons are typically between 12 and 15 inches long so they can reach the bottom of most glassware.
+- Bar spoons are between 12 and 15 inches long so they can reach the bottom of most glassware.

 - Some bar spoons have a few holes in the spoon that helps when layering drinks.